arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is an Anti-corruption Layer?
 * Singleton is a design pattern that restricts the instantiation of a class to one single object.
 Writing a Thread-Safe Singleton class is not so obvious.
 Would you try?
 * The ability to change implementation without affecting clients is called Data Abstraction.
 Produce and example violating this property, then fix it.
-* Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
-Then, fix it.
 * How would you deal with Dependency Hell?
 * Why is goto evil?
 * The robustness principle is a general design guideline for software that recommends "*Be conservative in what you send, be liberal in what you accept*".
 It is often reworded as "*Be a tolerant reader and a careful writer*".
 Would you like to discuss the rationale of this principle?